List of Marvel Comics characters: F: Connie Ferrari

-Connie Ferrari is a fictional defense lawyer in Marvel Comics.
+Connie Ferrari is a character appearing in American comic books published by Marvel Comics.
 The character, created by Mark Waid and Andy Kubert, first appeared in Captain America (vol. 3) #20 (August 1999).

 Connie Ferrari was a noted New York attorney.
 She met and started dating Steve Rogers who, unbeknownst to her, was actually Captain America.
 Their relationship would soon hit a snag due to Ferrari's continual defense towards criminals, most notably her brother David who was the Answer.
 When Ferrari found out that Rogers and Cap were one and the same, she felt betrayed and broke up with him.
 Rogers later worked up the courage to apologize to her and the two parted as friends.

 Later, Ferrari became the Avengers' attorney and gained an assistant named Amy.
 She seems to somewhat regret breaking up with Rogers as she has started dating men who look like him.
 She discovers that Flatman unintentionally bought the rights to the name Avengers and comes asking to buy them from him.
 He agrees under the condition that the Great Lakes Avengers be made official members of the team and she begrudgingly accepts.
-She later bails the team out of jail, after getting arrested over a bar fight, and inducts Goodness Silva as a member, so that she doesn't get prosecuted by the authorities.
-During a visit to the GLA's headquarters, Connie discovers that the team had kidnapped Councilman Dick Snerd, who was the super-villain Nain Rouge.
-They later find out that Good Boy had attacked him, leaving him seriously injured, and drop him at a hospital.
-Connie then tells the team to lie low for a couple of days and stay out of trouble.
+She later bails the team out of jail, after getting arrested over a bar fight, and inducts Goodness Silva as a member, so that she does not get prosecuted by the authorities.